jtajmahal04/qss20-final-project/README.md

 -  01_data_pull.ipynb -- notebook that processes, pulls, and merges the data together

--  02_visualizations.ipynb -- where data is actually transformed into the visualizations and plots I analyze complete_process -- combination of the two prior notebooks condensed into a single place
+-  02_visualizations.ipynb -- where data is actually transformed into the visualizations and plots I analyze

+-  complete_pipeline -- combination of the two prior notebooks condensed into a single place

 *data/ :*